Northern Bank robbery: Investigations and arrests

-On 10 February 2005 (the day that the Independent Monitoring Commission report was released), houses near Beragh, County Tyrone, belonging to two brothers were searched in connection with the robbery but nothing was found.
+On 10 February 2005 (the day that the IMC report was released), houses near Beragh, County Tyrone, belonging to two brothers were searched in connection with the robbery but nothing was found.
 In the Republic of Ireland, the Garda Síochána announced on 17 February that it had arrested seven people and recovered over £2 million, including £60,000 in Northern Bank notes, during raids in the Cork and Dublin areas, as part of investigations into money laundering.
 Garda Commissioner Noel Conroy did not officially confirm that the raids were related to the Northern Bank robbery, but said the IRA was behind the laundering.
 The arrests were made under the Offences against the State Act.
-Those arrested included several men from Derry and a former Sinn Féin candidate for the Irish parliament.
-Three men were arrested at Heuston Station in Dublin and Don Bullman was alleged to have been carrying €94,000 (£62,000) in a box of Daz washing powder.
+Those arrested included several men from Derry and a former Sinn Féin candidate for Dáil Éireann (the lower house of the Oireachtas).
+Three men were arrested at Heuston Station in Dublin and one of them, Don Bullman, was alleged to have been carrying €94,000 (£62,000) in a box of Daz washing powder.
 Bullman received a four-year jail sentence in 2007 for membership of the IRA.
-The sentencing judge said his conviction gave no indication as to his guilt regarding other matters such as the Northern robbery.
+The sentencing judge said his conviction gave no indication as to his guilt regarding other matters.

-At a house owned by financial adviser Ted Cunningham in Farran, County Cork, £2.3 million was impounded after being discovered hidden in compost and Cunningham and his wife were taken in for further questioning.
-Phil Flynn, who was chairman of the Bank of Scotland (Ireland), a former Sinn Féin vice president and an advisor to the Taoiseach, told the police that he was a non-executive director of Chesterton Finance, a company owned by Cunningham.
+The financial adviser Ted Cunningham and his wife were arrested at their house in Farran, County Cork, after £2.3 million was discovered hidden in compost.
+Phil Flynn, who was chairman of the Bank of Scotland (Ireland), a former Sinn Féin vice-president and an advisor to the Taoiseach, told the police that he was a non-executive director of Chesterton Finance, a company owned by Cunningham.
 In consequence, his home and offices were raided and he resigned his positions pending the results of the enquiries.
 The head of the Northern Ireland Policing Board also resigned because he was a non-executive director of a company linked to Flynn.
 The next day (18 February), Gardaí in Passage West, Cork, arrested a man who had been reported to be burning sterling banknotes in his back garden; he was released without charge then eventually convicted in 2009 regarding 200 rounds of ammunition for a Kalashnikov rifle which were found in his loft when the house was raided.
-Another Cork man handed in £175,000 then soon afterwards three businessmen handed in a total of £225,000, all four people claimed Cunningham had asked them to look after the money.
+Another Cork man handed in £175,000 and soon afterwards three businessmen handed in £225,000; all four people claimed Cunningham had asked them to look after the money.
 Cunningham was connected to business interests in Bulgaria and analysts suggested that he was helping the IRA to launder money there by investing in property.